apache/metron/metron-stellar/stellar-common/README.md

 > Lambda expressions are supported, but they must be no argument lambdas such as `() -> STATEMENT`

-> `evaluation_expression` can use ternary expressions, but not IF THEN ELSE

 * Only the first clause that evaluates to true will be executed.

 ## Stellar Core Functions